|

 Suggestions For Others

-Eating clean is very important in maintaining your health over the long term.
+Eating clean is important to maintain your health over the long term.
 It's never too late to adopt healthy eating habits.
 You will also be teaching your children and grandchildren an important lesson in life.

 Bodybuilding.com has numerous articles that can be utilized for your education in nutrition and exercise plan.
 The OV35 forum has many helpful members that can answer your questions if you need more support or advice.